Updated Thursday 27th March 2020

 4. Telehealth/ Telephone consult is available.
 This is encouraged if there is no physical examination/ scan required.

 5. For new patient's registration, to encourage touchless reception, please send us (via email or sms)

 your referral letter

 You may email them to or sms to 0481 360 083.

 6. There will not be printing of receipt/ lodgement advice/ medicare benefit assignment form.
 You may request a copy to be emailed to you.

-Let's help our community recover by doing our part: stay safe and stay away.
+Let's help our community recover by doing our part.
+Stay safe.